Web Deployment of Genomics Machine Learning Models Using Flask Web Framework

 deep_learning_genomics_webpage.html: web page

-@app.route("/dnafile", methods=["GET"])
+"""@app.route("/dnafile", methods=["GET"])

 def dnafile():